-The last pair of boots I bought before leaving Germany to move to the United States was a pair of black suede slouch boots.
+The last pair of boots I bought before leaving Germany many years ago was a pair of black suede slouch boots.

 I don’t remember where I bought these boots, how much I paid for them or even who the manufacturer is.
 There are no tags, only an imprint of a cobbler on the bottom of the boot.
 These suede boots have been in and out of style several times now and have been in the back of my closet for many years.

 My Black Suede Slouch Boots from Germany

 Since slouch boots are in style once again I wore them just the other day and believe it or not, they still look good.

 Here are a few tips to make your suede shoes and boots last longer.

 Suede can be difficult to take care of since it has a tendency to attract stains and water can harm the suede.